With around a decade of experience in TV news, I am thrilled to continue my career as a reporter at KING 5.

 My broadcast career started in Medford, Oregon, writing, shooting and editing stories all over Southern Oregon and Northern California.

-In 2019 I jumped at the opportunity to transfer within TEGNA to KING 5 in Seattle.
-It feels great to be back in the Pacific Northwest!
+In 2019, I jumped at the opportunity to transfer within TEGNA to KING 5 in Seattle.
+It's been great to be back in the Pacific Northwest!

 Throughout my career my work has been recognized with an Emmy, and with awards from the National Press Photographers Association and the Associated Press.